 - Elegant historical fiction in the vein of Amor Towles, Beatriz Williams, and Anton DiSclafani

-- Rom-coms with a strong hook, humor and heart (including historical rom-coms–humor a must!) *Please note that although I am an enthusiastic editor of rom-coms, I do not acquire contemporary or historical romance unless there is a strong comedic element.
+- Rom-coms with a strong hook, humor and heart (including historical rom-coms–humor a must!)

 - Novels with unusual structures and inventive storytelling (All the Missing Girls, Homegoing, Daisy Jones & The Six)

 - Millennial narratives with a new take on how we live today (Playing with Matches, Love at First Like)

 - Fiction with a speculative twist à la Karen Russell, Kelly Link, Yangzee Choo, and Karen Thompson Walker

 - Feminist fables or fairytales like What Should Be Wild, Conjure Women,The Water Cure, and The Mermaid and Mrs. Hancock

 I am also looking for select non-fiction projects, specifically narrative non-fiction, true crime, social history, and memoir with a strong platform.
 Please feel free to reach out specifically via email.